nikithasri-168/BigData_Project/README.md

    Analyzes co-occurrence and frequency of words to determine emerging trends.

 5. **Visualization:**
-   Displays the results via graphs and dashboards in Tableau/Matplotlib.
+   Displays the results via graphs and dashboards in Matplotlib.

 ## Visuals